straut12/sj4u-gh/_pages/ref/hardware/intro.md

         {% include figure.html path="assets/img/hardware/esp32.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 esp32 is a microcontroller.
 The microcontroller is the 'analog' brains of the projects.
 If you're wanting to measure varying temperature, voltage, power usage, etc a microcontroller like ESP32 will be more efficient than a Raspberry Pi.
+You can use C/C++ or [uPython](https://docs.micropython.org/en/latest/).
+I focus on uPython since I use Python for other projects and I do not need the small time savings with C/C++.
 You load one 'main.py' program and the ESP32 will run that program when powered on.
 You'll need a laptop or RaspberryPi to write the programs and load them on to the ESP32.
-It has built-in wifi so once you're program is running you can send/receive data wireless (ie MQTT).
+It has built-in wifi so once you're program is running you can send/receive data over wifi via [MQTT](https://docs.stemjust4u.com/ref/data-analysis/data-collection/).

 # Peripherals
 Keyboard and mouse are straight forward peripherals.
 Monitors can be an expensive part of the project if you don't already have one.
 If you have a PC/laptop you can VNC to a Raspberry Pi and work remotely.

 If you'll only be working inside the power supply part is less of an issue (you can just use a 5V phone charger for many of the electronics).
 But if you want to make your project solar powered or portable then the power supply is critical.
 You'll want to learn how to safely use Lithium Ion (Li-on) batteries.
-These are common in 18650 size and are common in laptops and cordless power tools.
+These are common in 18650 size and frequently found in laptops and cordless power tools.

 # Sensors and Circuits
-These are external hardware you can to wire to your GPIO pins on the Raspberry Pi and/or ESP32 and see things happen.
+This is external hardware you can wire to your GPIO pins on the Raspberry Pi and/or ESP32 and interact with the non-digital world.
 (You can also build stand alone circuit projects).
 There are too many parts to list here but some examples are cameras, motion sensors, voltage meter, power meter (by measuring current), buttons and switches.
-Many of these projects will use discrete parts like transistors and resistors and you'll use a bread board to connect them.
+Many of these projects will use discrete parts like transistors and resistors and can use a bread board to connect them.

-# Measuring Instruments
+# Measuring Instruments (Metrology)
 Instruments are not required to build a project.
 But they are very useful in understanding how the components work and trouble shooting issues.
 A voltmeter, oscilloscope, IR temp gun are some examples.

 # Useful Terms